canidlogic/yip/pod/createdb.md

 every minute has exactly 60 seconds.
 Negative values are allowed, so long as the negative value added to the `epoch` value does not go below zero.
 For positive values, the value added to the `epoch` value must not go beyond December 31, 4999.
+Each post must have a unique `postdate` so that posts can unambiguously be sorted.

 Finally, each post has a `postcode` field that stores the post as a binary string encoded in UTF-8.
 This is an HTML template in the format